|

 leaders of the desperate situation.
 These communities, the COs said,

 needed for social and missionary help.
+In the last portion of

 this clip Henry Gerbrandt connects the CO expereince with the founding